By Aashi Tyagi, UAE

 Arguably, one of the greatest breakthrough in the sciences is the development and deployment of Artificial Intelligence (AI).
 From automating transportation to preventing the spread of fake news and increasing the effectiveness of medical diagnoses, AI plays an incredibly important role in transforming society.
 Given its widespread ethical implications and its potential for positive impact, the AI revolution should not be limited to only computer scientists, researchers, and policymakers.
 Rather, those who are poised to be the future of innovation and change, students, should be driving forces behind the AI revolution.
 To this end, it is crucial that students of all backgrounds and identities have access to an AI education early on.

-Founded in late-2019, AIxEntrepreneurs is a youth-led platform that introduces students to fundamental AI concepts and inspires them to pursue their own AI-enabled startup idea.
-I, as a part of AIxEntrepreneurs, am driven by one unifying goal: to provide an ecosystem where students of diverse backgrounds can learn AI and collaborate to solve the world’s greatest problems.
-AIxEntrepreneurs started out in Abu Dhabi as a club with around 25 students who met two hours every week at the Federal Youth Authority’s Abu Dhabi Youth Hub.
-Since then, AIxEntrepreneurs has grown to include over 150 members and, as of this writing, has chapters located across Abu Dhabi, Dubai and Sharjah.
+We created a youth-led platform that introduces students to fundamental AI concepts and inspires them to pursue their own AI-enabled startup idea.
+I, as a part of the group, am driven by one unifying goal: to provide an ecosystem where students of diverse backgrounds can learn AI and collaborate to solve the world’s greatest problems.